 Most estimates by historians put the total dead at around 1 ½ million.

 While widely reported at the time, the newly established Turkish republic of the 1920s rewrote its own history, lamenting its wartime struggle rather than focusing on the genocide.
 While a new Turkish government focused on building a modern country that left genocide out of its history, the Armenian diaspora focused on building new lives elsewhere.

-The term genocide didn’t exist until a Polish-Jewish lawyer coined it in 1944, drawing in part from the crimes the Ottomans committed.
+The term genocide didn’t exist until Polish-Jewish lawyer Raphael Lemkin coined it in 1944, drawing in part from the crimes the Ottomans committed.
 In the 1960s, a wave of scholarship began unearthing evidence that showed Ottoman officials sought to build a country free of Armenians.
 The world took little notice.

 A half-century later, Armenian terrorist organizations like the Justice Commandos of the Armenian Genocide, who claimed responsibility for the assassination of Orhan Gündüz in Somerville, used Turkey’s continued denial as fuel for their violent campaign.
 In lieu of justice, formal recognition of the genocide became a unifying cause within the Armenian-American diaspora.
 While 33 nations have formally recognized the events around 1915 as genocide, Turkey’s continued denial and the absence of formal recognition by the U.S. before last year had perpetuated feelings of a lingering injustice among many Armenian communities.

 The killing of Orhan Gündüz remains part of a unique chapter in a century-old geopolitical struggle.
 It’s a chapter few choose to remember.

 ‘When they went to work, somebody usually died.’